cloudsmith-io/cloudsmith-api/bindings/java/src/docs/ReposApi.md

 <a name="reposGpgCreate"></a>
 # **reposGpgCreate**
-> RepositoryGpgKeyResponse reposGpgCreate(owner, identifier, data)
+> RepositoryGpgKey reposGpgCreate(owner, identifier, data)

 Set the active GPG key for the Repository.